irfanhakim-as/linux-wiki/topics/gpg.md

 ### Steps

+1. Launch a Terminal app (i.e. **Konsole**).

-1. Generate a GPG key using the `gpg` command:
+2. Generate a GPG key using the `gpg` command:

     ```sh
     gpg --full-gen-key
     ```

-2. Add the following values when prompted:
+3. Add the following values when prompted:

    - What kind of key: `1`
    - Keysize: `3072`